pipe-cd/tutorial/README.md

 - **Not Required** (the tutorial will explain):

-  - What's PipeCD
+  - how PipeCD works
-  - What's GitOps
+  - what's GitOps
-  - What's Progressive Delivery
+  - what's Progressive Delivery